OKR Meaning: What It Is and Why It Works

 Think of OKRs as the goals that help you change, and KPIs as the metrics that help you monitor.

 You can (and should) use both.
-Many OKRs include KPIs as part of the key results.
-Just don’t mistake tracking for progress.
+Many OKRs include KPIs as part of the Key Results.
+Just don't mistake tracking for progress.

-How Startups Use OKRs Today
+How Teams Use OKRs Today

 OKRs aren’t just for giant orgs.
 In fact, they’re often more useful in startups, where every headcount matters and every sprint counts.